CLC YMCA FREQUENTLY ASKED QUESTIONS

 Q. WHAT DID THE MOST RECENT CAPITAL CAMPAIGN COMPLETED IN APRIL OF 2018 INCLUDE?

 Details can be found in the Lincoln County News insert - however, in short, the project included a new, beautiful welcome center and lobby area, multigen and conference spaces, new Pre-K classroom, FARMS at the Y kitchen and raised beds, TRX and Cycling Center, expanded Healthy Living Center with new equipment, new locker rooms, raised track, town water and sewer, air exchange, parking, and so much more!
 Check out photos below.

-Building an endowment: Ensuring sustainability of what we have invested in for the future.
+Build an endowment to ensure the sustainability of what we have invested in for the future.

-$4M is for the project construction (a number that will fluctuate as time goes on and materials/labor charges grow) and $3.5M for an endowment to ensure sustainability from the beginning of opening the aquatics facility.
-Pools lose $150,000 annually to operate, regardless of the programming taking place, so in order to account for this anticipated and expected loss, it is imperative we include an endowment in the funds raised for the aquatic facility.
+$4M is for the project construction (a number that will fluctuate over time) and $3.5M for an endowment to ensure sustainability upon the opening of the aquatic facility.
+Pools lose approximately $150,000 annually to operate, regardless of the programming taking place, so in order to account for this anticipated and expected loss, it is imperative we include an endowment in the funds raised for the aquatic facility.

 Donor gifts that were gifted to the pool specifically are being held in a fund for the Aquatic Facility.